nmrf/sadata-user-manual/src/howto/reporting-and-follow-up.md

 ### Reporting as a Contributor (Civil Society and Individuals)

 Anyone is able to submit information via the application if they think it is relevant to a particular area of human rights or the SDGs.
 To do so you must first register as a user.
-Details on how to do so can be found [here](../howto/register.md).
+Details on how to do so can be found [in chapter 2.7](../howto/register.md).

 Secondly, and once logged in, you must navigate to the relevant indicator using the search or filtering functions.
-More details on using those functions can be found [here](../howto/filter-and-search.md).
+More details on using those functions can be found [in chapter 2.6](../howto/filter-and-search.md).

 Once the relevant indicator has been found the contributor simply needs to click on the 'Add report' button' as described above for Indicator Managers and follow the same set of instructions.

-_Reports submitted in this way will not automatically appear on the site.
+> _Reports submitted in this way will not automatically appear on the site.
 They will first be reviewed by a Manager and once approved will appear_

 ### Reviewing Reports as a Manager

-Once a report is submitted by a Contributor the registered user the relevant [Manager](../members/user-roles.md) will receive an automated email informing them.
+Once a report is submitted by a Contributor the registered user the relevant Manager ([see 4.1. for user roles and responsibilities](../members/user-roles.md)) will receive an automated email informing them.
 The email notification will contain a link to the report - once the Manager has signed in they will be taken to the report to review the contents.
 To accept the contents of the report and make it public the Manager should change the status from 'draft' to 'public'.

 ### Reporting as an Administrator